IBM-Cloud/terraform-provider-ibm/website/docs/r/is_instance.html.markdown

   ~> **Note:**
   `instance_template` conflicts with `boot_volume.0.snapshot`.
 When creating an instance using `instance_template`, [`image `, `primary_network_interface`, `vpc`, `zone`] are not required.
 - `tags` (Optional, Array of Strings) A list of tags that you want to add to your instance.
 Tags can help you find your instance more easily later.
+- `threads_per_core` - (Optional, Integer) The number of threads per core for this virtual server instance.
+Allowed values are `1` or `2`.
+If unspecified, the default threads per core from the profile will be used.
+Changing this value will require the instance to be stopped and restarted.
 - `total_volume_bandwidth` - (Optional, Integer) The amount of bandwidth (in megabits per second) allocated exclusively to instance storage volumes
 - `user_data` - (Optional, String) User data to transfer to the instance.
 For more information, about `user_data`, see [about user data](https://cloud.ibm.com/docs/vpc?topic=vpc-user-data).
 - `vcpu` - (Optional, List) The virtual server instance VCPU configuration.